Chaos-Engineer/VideoTracker/!Readme.txt

 9 - Write the (VideoTrackerData) and (VideoTrackerData, xxxVideoSeries) constructors for the Form Class.
 The
     first one is used to add a new series.
 The second one is used to edit an existing series and presets the displayed fields to the current series values.
 10 - Add the FormClosing event to the Form Class.
-This should call the multi-argument constructor, the
+This should call the multi-argument constructor, an optional
-    LoadGlobalSettings method if needed and the base LoadFiles method.
+    InitializeFromForm routine to copy form properties into the VideoSeries object, and the base LoadFiles method.
 (LoadFiles will set up a call to the class-specific LoadSeriesAsync method, which will do the actual file load.)
 10 - Write the PlayCurrent() routine if the default can't be used 11 - Write the LoadSeriesAsync() routine.
-This should getting information about each video based on the
+This should get information about each video based on the
 	series values, convert them into VideoFile objects, and add them to the videoFiles collection.

 	NUGET PACKAGES: